 Sam Rikkers was born and raised in south central Wisconsin but has managed to make his mark in far-flung places.
 A graduate of Columbia University with a Master of International Affairs, he has served the Peace Corps in Zambia, earned a Law Degree from the University of Wisconsin and served in President Obama’s White House as Director on the Energy and Environment Team in the Presidential Personnel Office.
 Most recently he was the Administrator of the USDA Rural-Business Cooperative Service and the Director of the Rural Opportunity Initiative at Georgetown University’s Business School.
-We at WID could not be more pleased that he has “come home” to make the Small World Initiative flourish here, across the country, and beyond.
+We at WID could not be more pleased that he has “come home” to make the Tiny Earth flourish here, across the country, and beyond.

 What do you work on?